eMedicine Specialties > Pediatrics: Surgery > General Surgery

 Pure esophageal atresia

 Most children with pure EA undergo gastrostomy placement followed by delayed repair.
-Following a period of growth, repair of EA without fistula consists of a thoracotomy with retropleural dissection, mobilization of the 2 esophageal segments, and a primary anastomosis (see Media files 12-13).
+After a period of growth, repair of EA without fistula consists of a thoracotomy with retropleural dissection, mobilization of the two esophageal segments, and a primary anastomosis (see the images below).
 Esophageal continuity can usually be achieved without an esophageal replacement.

-Several techniques are used to lengthen the esophageal ends to achieve a primary anastomosis.
-Bougienage is the most common mechanical lengthening procedure.
-Upper pouch bougienage is performed by passing a weighted bougie through the mouth into the upper pouch and applying forward pressure 1-2 times daily.
-This procedure is performed for 6-12 weeks followed by a delayed primary repair.
+Several techniques are used for lengthening the esophageal ends to achieve a primary anastomosis.
+Bouginage (bougienage) is the most common mechanical lengthening procedure.
+Upper pouch bouginage is performed by passing a weighted bougie through the mouth into the upper pouch and applying forward pressure once or twice daily.
+This procedure is performed for 6-12 weeks and is followed by a delayed primary repair.
 Both internal and external traction sutures have been used by some surgeons.

 Esophageal replacement